News Releases

 SREB Launches Dual Enrollment Initiative

-The Southern Regional Education Board has launched a multi-year initiative to help states address growing concerns about dual enrollment, including cost and equity.
+The Southern Regional Education Board has launched a multi-year initiative to help states address concerns and opportunities in dual enrollment.

 With an advisory panel of members from schools, universities, agencies and legislatures across the SREB states, the project will explore how dual enrollment can: